xCss/Valine/docs/README.md

 ## Contributors
 - [Contributors](https://github.com/xCss/Valine/graphs/contributors)

-## Features
-- Syntax highlighting
-- And more...

 ## Donate
 If you are enjoying this app, please consider making a donation to keep it alive, I will try my best to dedicate more time or even full time to work on it. 😉